anubhav1997/Computer-Vision-Algorithms/README.md

 Figure 4: Output image after performing circular hough transform using a dynamic theshoding for every radius value.

 ### Mean-Shift Clustering

+Bin_seeding was set to TRUE to reduce the computational complexity.
+The quartile value for output image 1 was set to 0.25.
+Estimate bandwidth function was used to find the exact bandwidth to be used.
+The quartile value was grid searched.
+Moreover the higher quartile brings the value closer to the median of all pairwise distances.
+This is not required.
+Thus it was reduced from the standard value of 0.3.

+For output image 2, the bandwidth was manually set to 2.
+This gave a very large number of cluster centers, in other terms it gave a large number of image color classes.
+Which is the reason behind it looking similar to the original image.

 ### Image Watermarking